Sjouke91/Cocktail-app/src/plan.md

 - useEffect - to fetch data from api
 - async function to await the data as it comes in
-- return jsx and map over the array of objects in the response [] - create a link to a seperate page with list of cocktails of chosen categorie
-- [] - add a route with params
+- return jsx and map over the array of objects in the response [x] - create a link to a seperate page with list of cocktails of chosen categorie [x] - add a route with params
-  [] -
+  [x] - fetch data from api and map over the data
   [] -
   [] -
   [] -